1itvinka/anastasiya.dev/content/blog/comments/index.md

 ### Conclusion

 Sometimes comments are necessary.
-But more often than not you can avoid them by writing cleaner and more readable code.
+But more often than not, you can avoid them by writing cleaner and more readable code.
 Use comments only if you fail to express yourself in code.